Fig. 1: Artistic interpretation of the prehistoric amphibian reptile entombed in an iceberg. Image: Thomas Finley (200X).

 The sea serpent dragon’s head of Ningpo, 1905

-Introduction In 1905 the head of a supposed “sea serpent” was brought to Honolulu, Hawaii, USA.
+n 1905 the head of a supposed “sea serpent” was brought to Honolulu, Hawaii, USA.
 William Herbert Melton Ayres originally bought it from a fisherman of Ningpo, China, and related it to the legendary dragons of China.
-Speculations about its true nature so far ranged from dragon or descendant …
+Speculations about its true nature so far ranged from dragon or descendant of a prehistoric marine reptile to toothed whale.
+Its history will be examined from newspaper-articles, while its identity will be explained from a published photography for the first time since 1905.

 The “sea monster” with young Don Best (age 6-8) in the background at Rockaway Beach (Best, 2017.
 Courtesy of Don Best Photography).